 This confirmation is given and should be interpreted in accordance with the provisions of Section 330 of the Companies Act 2014.

 AUDITORS

-The auditors, Deloitte Ireland LLP, Chartered Accountants and Statutory Audit Firm continue in office in accordance with Section 383(2) of the Companies Act 2014.
+The auditors, Deloitte Ireland LLP, Chartered Accountants and Statutory Audit Firm have offered to continue in office in accordance with Section 383(2) of the Companies Act 2014.

 Approved by the Board and signed on its behalf by: